Your source for classic online C&C action

 Today, CnCNet 5 consists of multiple different systems that together overcome many limitations and issues the games had back in the day.
 Playing online does not require you to forward any ports anymore nor there are any limits on how many players can play from the same house.

-Command & Conquer (Tiberian Dawn) and Red Alert are currently the only games supported by CnCNet 5.
-Tiberian Sun, Red Alert 2 and their mods have legacy CnCNet 4 support for now.
-Official support for mods also exist.
+Command & Conquer (Tiberian Dawn), Red Alert and Tiberian Sun are currently the games supported by CnCNet 5.
+Red Alert 2 and mods have legacy CnCNet 4 support for now.
+Official support for mods of supported games also exist.

 The CnCNet project was started in 2009 by Myg as a spritual successor originally to his then abandoned C&C Global LAN Edition and LANMate projects started in 2006.
 The main objective was to create an easy way of playing the first Command & Conquer game online - Just install and play!